-In a letter to the G20 Presidency, the International Chamber of Commerce (ICC) has said that proposed public disclosure of Country-by-Country (CbC) tax reports, containing financial information relating to the business operations of multinational enterprises, would be counterproductive to efficient tax administration and potentially be harmful to the relationship between taxpayers and tax authorities.
+ICC said that CbC tax reports, containing financial information relating to the business operations of multinational enterprises, could potentially be harmful to the relationship between taxpayers and tax authorities.

 Urging the G20 to stand by its decision to maintain the confidentiality of such reports – as embodied in the OECD’s July 2013 Base Erosion and Profit Shifting (BEPS) Action Plan – Chair of the ICC Commission on Taxation Christian Kaeser said: “The relationship between taxpayers and tax authorities should be characterized by openness and trust, disclosure of tax data would negatively impact this important dynamic.”